OptimusClimas/OptimusClimas/README.md

 To use the Graphical User Interface of Optimus Climas start ui_OptimusKlimasEntry.py.
 To reproduce the figures in our publication see figures.ipynb.
 To run your own experiments see manualuse.ipynb.
-To train your own model with our architecture see trainmodel.ipynb.